iivvoo/django_layers/README.md

 Static resources are served by the django 'runserver' command or by a webserver running in front of your application.

-django_layers provides an upgraded 'runserver' command that knows which static resources to serve depending on the active layer.
-It also comes with a 'collectlayers' command that collects the layers into distinct staticfolders, similar to how 'collectstatic' works.
+django_layers provides an upgraded `runserver` command that knows which static resources to serve depending on the active layer.
+It also comes with a `collectlayers` command that collects the layers into distinct staticfolders, similar to how 'collectstatic' works.
 Which layer is collected where is defined by the 'LAYERS' settings.py setting.